-Among the questions that prospective clients often ask are inquiries about attorney fees and the expenses related to pursuing a personal injury case.
+Among the questions that prospective clients often ask are inquiries about attorney fees and the expenses related to pursuing a personal injury or workers’ comp case.
 Most people who have been seriously injured are out of work and struggling to get back on their feet.
-If that fits your situation, you may recognize that you need an attorney, but you may be unsure how you can afford an attorney.
-Our personal injury attorneys at Joye Law Firm handle injury claims on a contingency fee basis, so you will not have any out of pocket costs if we help you.
+If that sounds like your situation, you may recognize that you need an attorney, but you may be unsure how you can afford an attorney.
+Our personal injury and workers’ comp attorneys at Joye Law Firm handle injury claims on a contingency fee basis, which means you will not have any up front out of pocket costs if we help you.

-Our attorneys at Joye Law Firm handle a broad range of personal injury claims including auto accidents, motorcycle accidents, slip and fall cases, product liability cases and wrongful death cases.
-Having helped many injured people, we understand that you are going through one of the toughest experiences of your life because of an injury or loss caused by someone else’s negligence.
-You shouldn’t have to worry about how to afford an attorney.
+Our attorneys at Joye Law Firm handle a broad range of personal injury claims including auto accidents, motorcycle accidents, slip and fall cases, product liability cases, and wrongful death cases.
+We also have extensive experience handling workers’ comp cases for injuries and illnesses that happen on the job.
+Having helped so many injured people, we understand that you are going through one of the toughest experiences of your life.
+Because of an injury or loss caused by someone else’s negligence, your world has been turned upside down.
+The last thing you should be worrying about is how to afford an attorney.

-Joye Law Firm has been in business for more than 50 years and has offices in Charleston, Columbia, Myrtle Beach and Clinton.
+Joye Law Firm has been in business since 1968 and has offices in Charleston, Columbia, Myrtle Beach, Summerville, and Clinton.
 An initial case review with a personal injury attorney at Joye Law Firm is free.
 Talking to an experienced injury lawyer about your injury is a good way to inform yourself about your legal choices.
 There’s no obligation.
 If our attorneys believe that you have a valid personal injury case, we will offer to represent you on a contingency fee basis.
 You will not pay an attorney’s fee unless we obtain money for you.
 Below, we present additional information about attorney fees and case costs.

 Personal Injury Attorney Fees – How Does the Lawyer Get Paid?

-A contingency fee arrangement allows a person who has been injured in a car crash or other personal injury accident caused by others’ negligence to obtain experienced legal representation without paying any money upfront to hire a lawyer.
+A contingency fee arrangement allows a person who has been injured in a car crash or other personal injury accident to obtain experienced legal representation without paying any money upfront to hire a lawyer.

 Contingent fee arrangements are common in personal injury cases such as car accidents and slip and fall accidents.